 Sony RX 100M3, Canon EOS 50D APS-C and 5D MkIII full-frame sensor sizes compared

-This restricts each pixel to an area of just seven thousandths of a millimetre (seven microns) square.
-This sensor will produce a high resolution photo with 5760 pixels along the long edge.
+This restricts each pixel to an area of just seven-thousandths of a millimeter (seven microns) square.
+This sensor will produce a high-resolution photo with 5760 pixels along the long edge.

 The Canon EOS 50D is another DSLR but one that uses the smaller APS-C sensor size of 22.3 x 14.9 mm.
 This fits in almost as many pixels—still enough to make a good A3 sized print but notice the pixel size.

-The more light it can capture and the bigger the signal produced for a given level of illumination.
-The bigger the signal your sensor produces in response to light, the less of a contribution the ever-present electrical noise makes to the end result.
+The more light it captures, the bigger the signal produced for a given level of illumination.
+The bigger the signal your sensor produces in response to light, the less electrical noise.

-Full frame mirrorless cameras such as the Sony A6300 have very good low light performance as far as the sensor is concerned but electronic viewfinders can struggle to produce a bright clean image in low light conditions.
+Full frame mirrorless cameras such as the Sony A6300 have very good low light performance.
+But electronic viewfinders struggle to produce a bright clean image.
+Especially in low light conditions.

 Autofocus – the Final Frontier